omonimus1/omonimus1/README.md

 My area of interestes are: Algorithms and Data Structures, Machine Learning, and Operatying Systems. 🤩 🎈 </samp> </p>

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+### Where to find my projects?

+Scroll down to know more about few of my biggest and most appreciated projects or see the complelete list with all [my repositories](https://github.com/omonimus1?tab=repositories)

 ### Connect with me
 <br />

 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/>](https://www.linkedin.com/in/davidepollicino7/")
 <br />